xajkep/Teaching-HEIGVD-TWEB-2015-Project/README.md

   * Replaced setInterval and clearInterval with the Angular interval service.
   * Added debounce on the search by email field to reduce the number of requests sent to the server and thus reduce the load on the server
   * Removed 2 unused scope.apply calls
+  * Forms can be submitted using the Enter key
+  * Updated the Jekyll website to be more attractive
+  * Removed alerts().
+We are now using <a href="http://lobianijs.com/site/lobibox">Lobibox</a> for user notifications
+  * Added the feature listing polls in which the user participated ("Participated" button once logged in the top right corner).
+Allows for re-joining a poll (if it is opened) or viewing its results (if it is completed).
+API has been modified to allow people who participated in the poll to view it, in addition of its owner.

 * Added quickpoll.top domain
 * Implemented SSL with a free certificate from <a href="https://letsencrypt.org/">Let's Encrypt</a>